MuhanYu/research-summer-2023/traces/old/no_chk/readme.txt

 traces/old/no_chk:  archived traces generated using tools/nprocs and the
-                    corresponding run_old.sh, run.sh, or run2.sh on a
+                    corresponding run_old.sh or run.sh on a
                     5.10.17-v7_no_check_rt_group_uclamp kernel.

                     The behavior is mostly the same as with the